 - Hard boil the eggs and cool completely.

 - Crisp and crumble the bacon.
 Let cool.

-- In a deep measuring cup or small bowl mix the mayo, vinegar, dill pickle juice, sugar....
+- In a deep measuring cup or small bowl, mix the mayo, vinegar, dill pickle juice, and sugar...

 - Set aside.

 - Cut the cooked potatoes into small cubes or potato chunks and dump them in a large mixing bowl.